Great African Expedition (Accommodated) - 58 days

 - Spitzkoppe excursion to see Bushmen paintings

-- Sossusvlei shuttle, guided walk and Dune 45 excursion
+- Sossusvlei guided walk and Dune 45 excursion

 - Sesriem & Fish River Canyon visit